metapolator/metapolator/installation.md

 Metapolator Installation
 ========================

-The simplest and recommended method is to use the [Vagrant](http://www.vagrantup.com) box, for which you also need [Virtualbox](http://www.virtualbox.org):
+The simplest and recommended method is to use the [Vagrant](http://www.vagrantup.com) box, for which you also need [Virtualbox](http://www.virtualbox.org).
+In an empty directory, run the commands:

 ```
 vagrant init metapolator/bleeding-edge